chgasparoto/aws-polly-voices/README.md

 ## Running the tests

-To run the tests go to the terminal and enter `npm run test`
+To run the tests, go to the terminal and enter `npm run test`

 ## TODO
 - [x] 100% unit test coverage